Exactly fourteen intrinsically knotted graphs have 21 edges: Introduction

 \section{Introduction}

 Throughout the article we will take an embedded graph to mean a graph embedded in $R^3$.
 We call a graph $G$ {\em intrinsically knotted\/} if every embedding of the graph contains a knotted cycle.
-Conway-Gordon~\cite{CG} showed that $K_7$, the complete graph with seven vertices, is an intrinsically knotted graph.
+Conway and Gordon~\cite{CG} showed that $K_7$, the complete graph with seven vertices, is an intrinsically knotted graph.
 A graph $H$ is {\em minor\/} of another graph $G$ if it can be obtained from $G$ by contracting or deleting some edges.
-Provided that a graph $G$ is intrinsically knotted and has no proper minor which is intrinsically knotted, $G$ is said to be {\em minor minimal intrinsically knotted\/}.
+An intrinsically knotted graph is {\em minor minimal intrinsically knotted\/} provided no proper minor is intrinsically knotted.
 Robertson and Seymour~\cite{RS} proved that there are only finite minor minimal intrinsically knotted graphs, but finding the complete set of them is still an open problem.
-However, it is well known that $K_7$ and the thirteen graphs obtained from this graph by $\nabla Y$ moves are minor minimal intrinsically knotted \cite{{CG},{KS}}.
+However, it is well known that $K_7$ and the thirteen graphs obtained from this graph by $\nabla Y$ moves are minor minimal intrinsically knotted; see Conway and Gordon \cite{CG}, and Kohara and Suzuki \cite{KS}.

-A $\nabla Y$ {\em move\/} is an exchanging operation on a graph that is removing all edges of a triangle $abc$ and then adding a new vertex $v$ and three new edges $va, vb$ and $vc$ as in Figure~\ref{fig:1}.
+A $\nabla Y$ {\em move\/} is an exchanging operation that removes all edges of a triangle $abc$ and inserts a new vertex $v$ and three edges $va, vb$ and $vc$ as in Figure~\ref{fig:1}.
 Its reverse operation is called a $Y \nabla$ {\em move\/}.
-Since $\nabla Y$ move preserves intrinsical knottedness \cite{MRS}, we will only consider triangle-free graphs in the article.
+Since $\nabla Y$ move preserves intrinsical knottedness (see Motwani, Raghunathan, and Saran \cite{MRS}), we will only consider triangle-free graphs in the article.

 From the work of Johnson, Kidwell, and Michael~\cite{JKM} it follows that any intrinsically knotted graph consists at least 21 edges.
-The following two theorems give us the complete set of minor minimal intrinsically knotted graphs with 21 edges.
+Here is the main theorem.

-\begin{theorem} The only triangle-free intrinsically knotted graphs with 21 edges are $H_{12}$ and $C_{14}$. $($$H_{12}$ and $C_{14}$ was described by Kohara and Suzuki in \cite{KS}.$)$ \end{theorem}
+\begin{theorem} The only triangle-free intrinsically knotted graphs with exactly 21 edges are $H_{12}$ and $C_{14}$. $($$H_{12}$ and $C_{14}$ were described by Kohara and Suzuki in \cite{KS}.$)$ \end{theorem}

 Kohara and Suzuki \cite{KS} found fourteen intrinsically knotted graphs.
 Goldberg, Mattman, and Naimi~\cite{GMN} constructed twenty graphs derived from $H_{12}$ and $C_{14}$ by $Y \nabla$ moves as in Figure~\ref{fig:2}, and they showed that these six graphs $N_9$, $N_{10}$, $N_{11}$, $N'_{10}$, $N'_{11}$, and $N'_{12}$ are not intrinsically knotted.
 This fact was proved by Hanaki, Nikkuni, Taniyama, and Yamazaki~\cite{HNTY} independently.
+Theorem \ref{thm:main1} guarantees that all intrinsically knotted graphs with 21 edges can be obtained from $H_{12}$ and $C_{14}$ by $Y \nabla$ moves.
+Thus we have the following theorem.